-At a national level, 85.1% of the total work force in NGOs are volunteers and only 14.9% are paid workers.
-A large portion of the workforce - 72.4% - in most of the traced societies are males while only 27.6% are female.
-While there are some states such as Nagaland, Puducherry which have about 40%-50% female workers, the general trend of gender distribution in the workforce for both, paid employees as well as volunteers, is skewed significantly towards a male majority.
-Of the total workforce engaged in NGOs in the country, only 18.9% is engaged in Culture and Recreation societies.
+At a national level, 85.1 per cent of the total workforce in NGOs are volunteers, and only 14.9 per cent are paid workers.
+A large portion of the workforce - 72.4 per cent - in most of the traced societies are males, while only 27.6 per cent are female.
+While some states such as Nagaland, and Puducherry have about 40-50 per cent female workers, the general trend of gender distribution in the workforce for both, paid employees as well as volunteers, are skewed significantly towards a male majority.
+Of the total workforce engaged in NGOs in the country, only 18.9 per cent is engaged in Culture and Recreation societies.